 If you are really liked by your local host, they will treat you to some of these small soft pancakes, offered with fresh honey from the surrounding hand-placed trees or mountain hives.
 Quroos dipped in honey followed by some Qahwa is a sweet bite to remember.

 Cooked noodles sweetened with sugar, can be added to hot milk and served with boiled eggs for breakfast.
 They give a good amount of energy to athletes and sportspersons before exercising.

 These fluffy fried flour balls are prepared in street kiosks and coffee shops and ordered by piece.
 Depending on the Luqaymat shop, you can choose from a variety of options for fillings and toppings, including melted cheese, salted caramel, local date syrup, and chocolate sauce.

 Oman’s valleys and multi-layered cultivated plains are signified by their scenic tall-standing palm trees, which cover the landmass far and wide.
 Hence, market sellers are always trading different kinds of dates in the cities’ weekly and daily local markets.

-Dates, known locally as seh, also get squeezed and sold in syrup form, called dips, and is used as a sweetener for baked goods and local bread types like Luqaymat, Quroos, and Khubz.
+Dates, known locally as seh, also get squeezed and sold in syrup form, called dips, and are used as a sweetener for baked goods and local bread types like Luqaymat, Quroos, and Khubz.